 - Borthwick Institute for Archives, covering the York diocese

 You can also find diocesan records in local archives.
-Search the ARCHON Directory by town or region to find contact details for local archives.
+Search Find an archive by town or region to find contact details for local archives.

 3.4 Parliamentary Archives

 Consult the Parliamentary Archives for legal records including: